yadymartinez/ML-FizzBuzz-Project/README.md

 <!-- ML-FizzBuzz-Project -->
 ## FizzBuzz-solution-using-Machine-Learning-approaches

-## Structure-as-a-multi-class-classification-problem
+### Structure-as-a-multi-class-classification-problem
       Fizzbuzz can be modeled as a multi-class classification problem.
-       **Input**: The most common option, is convert the number to its binary representation.
+       Input: The most common option, is convert the number to its binary representation.
 The binary representation can be fixed-length and each digit of the fixed-length binary representation                  can be an input feature.

        **Target**: The target can be one of the four classes - fizz, buzz, fizzbuzz or none.
 The model should predict which of the classes is most likely for an input number.
 After the four classes                    are encoded and the model is built, it will return one of four prediction labels.
 So we will also need a decoder function to convert the label to the corresponding output.